Ravagem/Proyecto-IA/README.md

 # Proyecto-IA
-The propose of this repository is create a model to predict injuries sports on youngest student of PUCP
+The propose of this repository is create a model to predict